Lassie

 • Pain

-If you suspect that your dog is in pain, the absolute best thing to do is to take it to a vet as mentioned above.
-Remember to touch your dog as little as possible to avoid being bitten.
+If you suspect your dog is in pain, the best course of action is to see a vet, as mentioned previously.
+Try to touch your dog as little as possible to minimise the risk of being bitten.

 Our app